willroberts/raven-shield-2020/README.md

   1. Under Control Panel, Stop the server.
   1. Under Configuration, make sure `Use FTP config` is enabled.
 Save at the bottom.
   1. Under File Manager, click `Open In Fullscreen` to start a minimal FTP client connected to your server.
 This will be the primary way you interact with the server's content and configuration.
 To open a file, click it in the UI.
 Save it to disk if you plan to make changes.
 To update a file, click `Upload Files` in the bottom left and choose the file to upload.
 It will replace the server's copy.
-  1. Install OpenRVS.
+  1. Install OpenRVS by uploading its files according to the instructions.
-  1. Replace R6GameService.dll with a copy from Discord.
+  1. Replace R6GameService.dll with a copy from Discord, or use the Game Service Patcher (TODO: find a link to this).
-  1. Replace RavenShield.mod with a copy from Discord.
+  1. Replace RavenShield.mod with a patched copy, or update its contents according to the OpenRVS instructions.
   1. Start the server again when finished.
 It should now be using the config files from the file manager.

 **Adjusting Configs**